fearfulsmtry/litany-of-horror/_posts/2025-08-15-the-unnamed-part-i.md

 Tita Anding turned, already smiling.

-“Len.
+“Elena.
 Of course, hija.
 Come in.”
 Anding stepped aside with the warmth she reserved for the Ilocano Ramos girl.

-The name stuck in his throat.
-Gabi’s head snapped up.
+The name stuck in his throat - Elena.

 She stepped into the doorway with her hands clasped politely, a bundle of white santan and camia cradled like an offering.
 Her blouse was modest, ironed smooth, and she wore a long black skirt that brushed her ankles.
 A black ribbon held her hair back, the same way she used to wear it when they were young—except now, she was no longer a girl.